ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 I-Regexps have been designed to allow implementation in a way that is resilient to both threats; this objective needs to be addressed throughout the implementation effort.
-For example, implementations MAY protect themselves from some of these threats by yielding errors for regular expressions which are not I-Regexps.
+For example, strict I-Regexp implementations protect themselves from some of these threats by yielding errors for regular expressions which are not I-Regexps.

 --- back